-A cursor will appear when pushing \blacklozenge or \blacklozenge .
-Move the cursor to the numeral area and push \blacktriangle or \lor to change the value.
+A cursor will appear when pushing \P or \P .
+Move the cursor to the numeral area and push \blacktriangle or \P to change the value.
 Press ENTER to save the change.
 Press ESC to invalidate the change and return to the main interface.